DJBuildIt/Cursor-Claude-Think-MCP/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability in the Claude Think Tool, please follow these steps:
+If you discover a security vulnerability in the Cursor & Claude Think MCP, please follow these steps:

 1. **Do Not** disclose the vulnerability publicly until it has been addressed.
 2. Submit your report via GitHub's Security Advisory feature or send an email to [security@example.com](mailto:security@example.com) with the following information: